tfaithorn/C-Entity-Framework-Using-Dapper/README.md

 2. Access the database using the Update, Select, Insert, or Delete methods.
 ##
 Authentication is handled with Microsoft's Identity Service & Jwt tokens
+##
+Note: This repo is only meant as an example, and it does not represent a finished project.